-Authors: Abstracts must be submitted by the presenting author who is expected to present the abstract at Nutrition 2018.
+Authors: Abstracts must be submitted by the presenting author who is expected to present the abstract at Nutrition 2019.
 Co-authors can be included on the abstract.

-Abstract Submission Fee: Presenting authors are required to pay a non-refundable $55 fee for each submitted abstract.
+Abstract Submission Fee: Presenting authors are required to pay a non-refundable $65 fee for each submitted abstract.
 A credit card will be required for payment.
 No refunds will be provided if the abstract is withdrawn.
 The abstract submission fee is separate from the meeting registration fee.

 Abstract Review: All abstracts will be peer-reviewed through a blind review process for quality assurance.
 Reviewers will consider the following when rating abstracts: abstract components (objective, methods, results and conclusions), significance and writing quality.
 Unless an abstract is focused on methods or protocols, all abstracts must include results.
 Results should include at least preliminary data.
-To say, “the results will be discussed at Nutrition 2018,” is insufficient.
+To say, “the results will be discussed at Nutrition 2019,” is insufficient.
 Abstracts without results will be rejected.
 Exceptions will only be made for abstracts focused on methods or protocols.

 Publication: Accepted abstracts will be published in Current Developments in Nutrition, ASN’s open access journal.
 Abstracts will be published verbatim using the text and information provided during abstract submission.